Ministry of Health to introduce fee benchmarks for medical procedures

 He said that there will be a range of fees that take into account factors such as the complexity of a medical case and the varying expertise of doctors.

-At present, the public can go on the health ministry's website to find out what patients pay for certain medical procedures at the various hospitals.
+At present, the public can go on MOH's website to find out what patients pay for certain medical procedures at the various hospitals.

 Mr Gan also said he does not believe the move is anti-competitive as the fee benchmarks will be set by a committee comprising public and private healthcare institutions and government officials.